 How to make an Excel file of the participants and facilities of the students in my course

-This manual describes how to create an Excel file of all students enrolled in the course (or a resit) in OSIRIS-Lecturer.
-This file also contains the facilities that a student has requested (e.g. 25% extra exam time), whether students meet the mandatory knowledge, and the latest result date of a student for resit students.
+This manual describes how to create an Excel file of all students enrolled in the course and test.
+You do this in OSIRIS-Lecturer.
+The excel file also contains the facilities that a student has been granted (e.g. 25% extra exam time), whether students meet the mandatory requirements (e.g. safety course), and the latest result date when a student previously got a result.

-Students with an impairment or learning disability can request additional facilities for courses and tests from the examining board via the student dean.
+Students with an impairment or disability can request additional facilities for courses and tests from the examining board via the student dean.
+These facilities are always registered in Osiris.
+Only through this route students can obtain these facilities.

 Secretariats are able to download these overviews in OSIRIS-Basis and course coordinators can do it from OSIRIS-Lecturer.